srct/whats-open/README.md

 section), but sometimes it's the small things that count, so don't be afraid of contributing just for a spelling mistake.

-If you need help at all please contact me (Tyler).
-I want people to contribute, so if you are struggling, or just want to learn, then I am willing to help.
+If you need help at all please contact any SRCT member.
+We want people to contribute, so if you are struggling, or just want to learn, then we are willing to help.

 ###Set Up###